fsprojects/FSharp.Formatting/docs/content/index.md

 -------------

-The documentation for this library is generated automatically (using the literate programming tools that are built on top of it and are described in [literate programming page](demo.html).
+The documentation for this library is generated automatically (using the literate programming tools that are built on top of it and are described in [literate programming page](literate.html).
 If you spot a typo, please submit a pull request!
 The source Markdown and F# script files are available in the [docs folder on GitHub](https://github.com/tpetricek/FSharp.Formatting/tree/master/docs).
 I hope it is also a good sample showing how to write documentation for F# projects.

- - [Literate programming](demo.html) - if you want to use the library to generate documentation for your projects or if you want to use it to write nicely formatted F# blog posts, then start here!
-This page describes the literate programming sample.
+ - [Literate programming](literate.html) - if you want to use the library to generate documentation for your projects or if you want to use it to write nicely formatted F# blog posts, then start here!
+This page describes the literate progra mming sample.

+ - [Output embebedding](evaluation.html) provides more details on literate programming and explains how to embed results of a literate script file in the generated output.
+This way, you can easily format the results of running your code!

  - [Markdown parser](markdown.html) - this page provides more details about the F# Markdown processor that is available in this library.
 It includes some basic examples of